webadvanced/javascript-credit-card-validation/readme.md

 ##wa.ecom.cardType##

-Returns the type of the card as an Object or "Unknown" as a string if the card isn't recognized.
+Returns the type of the card as an Object.
+The css and name value will be "unknown" if the card isn't recognized.
 The possible types are:

 ```javascript
 { css: 'visa', name: 'Visa' }